wso2/docs-choreo-dev/en/docs/services/service-concepts.md

  - **NetSuite**: To interact with the NetSuite API and perform required operations.

 ## Statement
-A statement is a syntactic unit that specifies the action to be carried out in a Choreo service.
+A statement in Choreo services is a syntactic unit that specifies the action to be carried out in a Choreo service.

 Choreo supports the following statements: